 Checking Accounts: Most checking accounts do not pay interest.
 For online banks, however, you’ll find plenty of options where you can earn some interest on your funds.
 There are two things to keep in mind.
 First, many banks offer higher interest rates only if you keep a lot of money in your checking account.
 Second, the rates are lower than a savings account or CD.

-Savings Accounts: The top savings account rate with no minimum requirement goes to Synchrony Bank (formerly GE Capital Retail Bank), which pays 0.95% APY.
-To avoid a $5 monthly fee, you must keep a minimum of $50 in the account.
-Other banks of note are GE Capital and Barclays, both of whom pay 0.90% APY.
-Two other options that aren’t far behind are American Express Bank (0.80% APR) and Ally (0.87% APR).
+Savings Accounts: The top savings account rate with no minimum requirement goes to Synchrony Bank (formerly GE Capital Retail Bank), which pays 0.95% APY and GE Capital Bank, which also pays 95% APY.
+GE Capital Bank’s rate is up from 0.90% APY last month.
+Other bank of note is Barclays, which pays 0.90% APY.
+Two other options that aren’t far behind are American Express Bank (0.80% APY) and Ally (0.87% APY).
 These rates are also unchanged from last month.

 If you find better rates on any of the above financial products, please let us know in the comments below.